emilyferguson989/FishSense_237D_SP21/README.md

   - data_manipulation.cpp: Length measurement algorithm

-`Noise Filtering/` Code used to filter noise from underwater images
+`Underwater Image Processing/` Code used to do underwater image processing to help with further detection

 `images/` Images used to demonstrate the project